saikyun/vajer/QnA.md

 Funcall should probably not always end up in a gensym. :O ...Or maybe it should.

-# TODO: Don't set result of void expressions to a varible :O
+[x] done: Don't set result of void expressions to a varible :O

 I'd need types somewhere, and then code to somehow figure "hey, this type is void, let's not set stuff that is void".